 See the risk factor entitled Cyber-attacks and security vulnerabilities could result in serious harm to our reputation, business and financial condition. in Item 1A, Risk Factors.
-We do not believe any risks from previous cybersecurity threats have materially affected or are reasonably likely to materially affect E2open.
+To date, we have not identified any material cybersecurity threats or incidents that have materially affected our business strategy, results of operations or financial condition.
+However, we cannot guarantee that future incidents will not have a material impact.